 Choose Your Campus Experience

-Study in one of two dynamic locations: in the heart of New York City on 42nd Street, just steps from iconic landmarks, or beginning Fall 2027, at SUNY Upstate Medical University in Syracuse, the vibrant hub of Central New York.
+Study in one of two dynamic locations: in the heart of New York City on 42nd Street, just steps from iconic landmarks, or beginning Fall 2027, on the campus of SUNY Upstate Medical University in Syracuse, the vibrant hub of Central New York.
 Wherever you choose, you’ll join an inclusive and student-centered community with the support and resources you need to thrive in and out of the classroom.
 SUNY Optometry’s exceptional learning outcomes and trusted excellence serve as the foundation for you to lead in the thriving field of optometry.

 New York City